prebid/prebid-server-java/docs/code-style.md

 assertThat(result.getErrors()).containsOnly("request missing required field: \"id\"");
 ```

+where:

+- `given` - initial state, data or conditions.
+- `when` - stimulus: some action against the system under test.
+- `then` - expectations/assertions.

 #### Real data in tests

 Don't use real information in tests, like existing endpoint URLs, account IDs, etc.